-Inspired by Jesus’ call to love our neighbor, Open Door partners with individuals to help prevent hunger and loneliness.
-We believe in the dignity of every person, and we seek to encourage and empower people with food security and opportunities to build relationships and create community.
+Inspired by Jesus’ call to love our neighbor, our Open Door Ministries (the Open Door pantry, the Open Door Free Fridge, and our Good News gardens) support individuals to help prevent hunger and loneliness.
+We believe in the dignity of every person and we seek to encourage and empower people with food security and opportunities to build relationships and create community.

 In 1973, Church of the Advent parishioner Libby Higgins founded Open Door.
 She faithfully set aside time to sit in the church—with the door literally open—waiting for neighbors to come.
 After hearing the joys, sorrows, and hopes of those who came in, Libby and other members of Advent slowly developed programs to meet the expressed needs of our Walnut Hills neighborhood.

-Today, food insecurity remains a major hurdle in Walnut Hills, and Open Door continues to host a neighborhood food pantry providing fresh produce, meat, dairy, canned goods, and pantry staples along with hot coffee and warm conversation.
+Today, food insecurity remains a major hurdle in Walnut Hills, and the Open Door pantry continues to host a neighborhood food pantry providing fresh produce (including seasonal produce and herbs from our Good News Garden), meat, dairy, canned goods, and pantry staples along with hot coffee and warm conversation.

 Open Door Free Fridge